 All three of these bet types will attract plenty of volume for each game on the docket, but they aren’t the only ways to wager.
 Here’s a quick explanation of some other popular bet types:

 Also, keep in mind that you’ll have the chance to place live bets on many games.
 Online sportsbooks will release updated March Madness odds as the games play out that are available for wagering.
-Please note that Iowa prohibits prop bets on college players.
+Please note that Iowa prohibits prop bets on IA college players.

 In a bracket competition, you have to be right on many games to have a reasonable chance at winning.
 Meanwhile, you only have to make the correct call on a single outcome when betting on individual games.
 As such, those looking for a realistic chance at turning a profit during March Madness may want to shift their focus over to the wagering side.